yungene/Visualising-GitHub/DesignDoc.md

 - Release information - https://developer.github.com/v3/repos/releases/ .
 In particular, commit marking the release.
 - Commit size - https://developer.github.com/v3/repos/statistics/#get-contributors-list-with-additions-deletions-and-commit-counts. https://developer.github.com/v3/repos/contents/#get-contents
 - Commit frequency. https://developer.github.com/v3/repos/statistics/#get-the-number-of-commits-per-hour-in-each-day

+### Active team size
+Active team size over some period T is defined as the number of users that have contributed (e.g. committed) at least N times over that period T. The only type of contribution considered initially will be commits.
+Comments and other contributions can be added with adjusting coefficients.
+As discussed, time frames between releases are considered.
+Define active team size as follows:
+- An active team size at a day D is the number of people that have contibuted more than N times over the period T starting at D-T and ending at day D. To allow for comparison between repositories, choose T and N to be same for every repository.
+Choose T = a week, N = 3 commits.
+Algorithmically, keeping the last window of T days can be achieved by using a queue to allow for O(1) insert and removal.
+Given the number of contributors and number of commits is realtively low, ~O(10^3), calculation of team size can be done dynamically for each commit (as well as for each day).
+A sort of queue and dictionary table can be used to keep track of all the updates + all the values.
+A balanced tree can be used to keep a sorted queue of contributors to allow for efficient calculation of a team size.